waku-org/docs.waku.org/docs/guides/js-waku/use-waku-react.md

 	// "node" is the created Relay Node
 	// "error" captures any error that occurs during node creation
-	// "isLoading" indicates whether the node is still being created
+	// "isLoading" indicates whether the node is still being created }
-	// Use these to handle states and render the UI in your application }
 ```